DarkKnight1992/facs/README.md

 Ionic Virtual scroll is too complex on code level

 I'm very confident that i'm able to achieve these goals.
 When jquery was the popular framework, i have recreated plugins which were 10 times faster, than the original one.
 I'm not confident that to use ionic component i can make that kind of improvements. (in the last year, i would have rewritten all the ionic components instead of using it - i came to a position that i just had to fix and make workarounds on all the styles related to ionic components - my intention was not to customize, just make it working, without erroneous extra paddings, margins etc., and it's swallowed my development time to let me focus on my real tasks)

+I already recreated some parts of the RXJS, to be able to send messages directly to UI interface or interfaces. (broadcast)

+Whatever i share here will be inspirational, but won't be production ready as i have no time to document and make more flexible than what i needed in my own project.